darkeclipz/shader-compendium/docs/raymarch.md

 ## Requires

-The algorithm also requires a `map(vec3 p)` function, which is the output of an SDF (or combined SDF's).
+The algorithm also requires a `map(vec3 p)` function, which is the output of an SDF function (or combined SDF's).

 ## Credits